sunlightlabs/sfapp/README.md

 # Sunlight Foundation mini-app wrapper

-A Flask blueprint is in the works.

-## Django

-Requires Django >= 1.4
+Templates and helpers for Django and Flask.
+Built on Bootstrap 3.

-A demo application that displays default styles can be run by:
+A demo application that displays default styles can be run with `python demo_flask.py` for Flask or `python demo_django.py` for Django.

-    python demo.py
+## Configuration

-### Configuration
+### Django

 settings.py: